-Consider a relay node that transmits packets between two of its adjacent nodes that has flows in opposite directions, as depicted in Figure~\ref{fig:network}(c).
-The relay maintains two queues $q_1$ and $q_2$, such that $q_1$ and $q_2$ store packets that need to be delivered to node 2 and 1, respectively.
-If both queues are not empty, then it can relay two packets from these queues by performing an XOR operation.
-However, what should the relay do if one of the queues have packets to transmit, while the second queue is empty?
+Consider a relay node that transmits packets between two of its adjacent nodes with flows in opposite directions, as depicted in Fig. \ref{fig:relaynetwork}.
+The relay maintains two queues $q_1$ and $q_2$, such that $q_1$ and $q_2$ store packets that need to be delivered to node 2 and node 1, respectively.
+If both queues are not empty, then it can relay two packets from both queues by performing an XOR operation.
+However, what should the relay do if one of the queues has packets to transmit, while the other queue is empty?
 Should the relay wait for a coding opportunity or just transmit a packet from a non-empty queue without coding?
 This is the fundamental question we seek to answer.
-In essence we would like to trade off efficiently transmitting the packets against high quality of service (i.e. low delays).
+In essence we would like to trade off efficiently transmitting the packets against high quality of service (i.e., low delays).